×

 “I always put the patrol at Fernie as idols,” she explains.
 “It always seemed like a dream job to make avalanches happen and get to ski fresh snow and help people enjoy the mountain.”

-After just one season, she’s still blown away at the support she’s found since she made the cut.
-“Everyone wants you to succeed,” she says excited.
+After just one season, she’s still blown away by the support she’s found since making the cut.
+“Everyone wants you to succeed,” she says excitedly.

 And while she wants to continue competing in FWT qualifier events, she also wants to keep learning on the job, and the two skill sets seem to go really well together.